 - Viking Lands: Tours and Tourism is a sister to Viking Lands: A history of Exploration and focuses on the tours and tourism, photographers and photography, and music of those Viking Lands

 Australian Travel and Book Writing

-Heather is a good friend with Jon Sveinsson, the great photographer and guide I interviewed back in August.
-She is writing a non-fiction book on the Icelanders and “all that walk in the shadows of Viking forefathers and fore mothers”, as she puts it.
+Heather is writing a non-fiction book on the Icelanders and “all that walk in the shadows of Viking forefathers and fore mothers”, as she puts it.

 Hello Heather and thank you for contributing to Stuck in Iceland Travel Magazine and administrating those two great Facebook groups.
 Can you give me a bit of background on yourself and tell me where your enthusiasm for things Iceland and Viking related comes from?

 Greetings Jon and thank you for this interesting opportunity.
 I was born and raised in Adelaide South Australia, but exactly when this interest in the Viking began I really cannot say.
 It goes back many years, in fact I will say it has always been there in one way or another